 This document describes the TARPN packet radio network design as of October 24, 2017 with some minor corrections added January 2020.

 This design is subject to change because the contributor base is growing and we're all learning.

-TARPN is a description of nodes, of a network, and of a design philosophy tailored to make the network presentable to
+TARPN is a description of nodes, of a network, and of a design philosophy.

-We wanted to build the largest Amateur Radio packet network we could.
-To do that we tried to come up with an optimum of several factors:
+We want to build the largest Amateur Radio packet network we can.
+To do that we came up with an optimum of several factors: